-You can find the most up-to-date reports of Christian Climate Actions on our News and Comment page, but below are just some examples of actions we have taken in the past.
+You can find the most up-to-date reports of what Christian Climate Action is up to on our News and Comment page, but below are just some video examples of actions we have taken in the past.

 Vigil for the Victims of Climate Change – February 2020